 Last voyage – the float out

 The Concordia towing operation was planned for July 22, 2014.
-The cruise ship’s last journey ended in Genoa, on July 27, 2014.
-During her “last voyage”, Concordia was accompanied by a fleet of 14 marine vessels.
-It included two tug boats towing from the front.
+The cruise ship’s last voyage ended in Genoa, on July 27, 2014.
+The cruise ship was accompanied by a fleet of 14 marine vessels, including two tugboats towing from the front.
 They both were attached to the ship by 70 mm / 2,8″ chains.
-The group’s leader was the Blizzard tug operated by cap.
+Group’s leader was the Blizzard tug.

 The leading tug boats were towing the floating wreckage from a 700-800 m distance, at a fixed speed of 2,5 kn (4,6 kph / 3 mph).
 The cruise ship’s last ever “crew” on board included salvage operation experts and some environmentalists from Greenpeace.
 The last voyage was from the accident site (Giglio island) to the scrapping yard in Genoa.
 This was done in 4 days, covering a distance of ~280 km / 170 ml.
 The ship had to be stripped of enough material to allow the passage over Genoa port’s (PSA Voltri Prà) breakwater – the vessel’s final destination.
-In Genoa the vessel was dismantled by “Ship Recycling Consortium” (consisting of the Saipem Company, and the San Giorgio del Porto shipyard).
-Around 70% of the materials were fully recycled and sold as scrap.
+In Genoa the cruise ship was dismantled by “Ship Recycling Consortium”, consisting of the Saipem Company, and the San Giorgio del Porto shipyard.
+Around 70% of all the materials were fully recycled and sold as scrap.

 The ship’s towing to Genoa